The best live theater to watch online this weekend

 Saturday 7:30pm EDT / 12:30am BST (available for 23 hours)

-The Met continues its immensely popular rollout of past performances, recorded in HD and viewable for free.
+The Met continues its immensely popular free rollout of past performances, mostly recorded in high definition.
 A different archival production goes live at 7:30pm each night and remains online for the next 23 hours.
-Tonight’s selection is Cendrillon, Jules Massenet and Henri Caïn’s 1899 rendition of the Cinderella story (not to be confused with Rossini’s take on the same tale, La Cenerentola).
-Joyce DiDonato plays the ash-kicking heroine, with support from Alice Coote in male drag as Prince Charming and Kathleen Kim as the Fairy Godmother.
-Director Laurent Pelly also designed the costumes; Bertrand de Billy conducts this 2018 performance, which also features Stephanie Blythe and Laurent Naouri.
+Tonight’s selection, which predates the HD era, is a 1979 performance of Donizetti’s opera buffa Don Pasquale, starring superstar soprano Beverly Sills in the final year of her performing career (and in the only one of her Met performances to be telecast).
+The principal cast also includes Alfredo Kraus, Håkan Hagegård and Gabriel Bacquier; Nicola Rescigno is the conductor. this performance, which also features Stephanie Blythe and Laurent Naouri.

 Saturday 8pm EDT / 1am BST (live only)